 - SAT Math:

-- The SAT Math section has 44 questions, split into two modules.
+- The SAT math section includes 44 questions, with two modules.

 - Heart of Algebra